Main Menu

 Elephants spend around 22 hours a day eating!

-What is the scientific name for the Elephant?
+What is the lifespan of an Elephant?

 Sources